guardian/ux-tabs-test/README.md

 ## Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It provides a base point for starting the test with some services in `./src/services/CAPI.js` to get the data you need from CAPI (the Guardian's Content API) and an `App` component that uses these services to fetch data and render all of the responses to the DOM.
+You should not need to access any other properties on the CAPI response than those already accessed in the project already (`webTitle` and `webUrl`).

 ## Available Scripts